Rajat-R-Bapuri/DSP-Lab-Android-Demos/Kotlin/README.md

 Few points to note:

-- Semicolons at end of statements are discourages in Kotlin.
+- Semicolons at end of statements are discouraged in Kotlin.

 - Single line comments are written using `//`